 A Delay is represented by a small circle with an hourglass inside.

-The Label on the delay’s output indicates how many time steps a Resource is delayed.
+The Formula on the Delay’s output connection indicates how many time steps a Resource is delayed.

-Note that this is different from most Labels on Resource Connections, which ordinarily represent a flow rate.
+Note that this is different from most Formulas on Resource Connections, which ordinarily represent a flow rate.

-This time is dynamic, it can be change by other elements in the diagram via Label Modifiers.
+This time is dynamic, it can be change by other elements in the diagram via Formula Modifiers.

 🔧 In the Delay example below, play the diagram Step by Step.
 Notice the counter in the play bar (next to the Reset Button) and the flow of the Soldiers Resource.
 It is delayed by 5 Steps.